Networking features in Docker Desktop for Mac

-Ports exposed from Linux are forwarded to the Mac.
+Ports exposed from Linux are forwarded to the host.

 Our current recommendation is to publish a port, or to connect from another container.
-Note that this is what you have to do even on Linux if the container is on an overlay network, not a bridge network, as these are not routed.
+This is what you need to do even on Linux if the container is on an overlay network, not a bridge network, as these are not routed.

 The command to run the

 $ docker run -d -p 80:80 --name webserver nginx

 To clarify the syntax, the following two commands both expose port

 80 on the